subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 - Autism spectrum disorders: This can be caused due to over weighing of incoming sensory data.
 People with autism experience the world in its full sensory splendor, however they are not able to put the sensations within a proper context, i.e., they are not able to spot the forest for the trees.
 They tend to be overwhelmed by a lot of sensory data such as loud sounds or social situations and tend to avoid them.
 - Schizophrenia is though to be a result of the brain assigning too much weight to the error signal, i.e., the mismatch between its predictions and sensory daya.
 As result is mistakenly gives a lot of weight to data that may be purely co-incidental for example with no deep significance.
 This gradually changes the brains internal model and leads to false predictions and beliefs.
-- Studies have shown that PTSD is extremely well correlated with unusually large increases in the precision weighing of the prediction erro signal in response to unexpectedly negative outcomes.
+- Studies have shown that PTSD is extremely well correlated with unusually large increases in the precision weighing of the prediction error signal in response to unexpectedly negative outcomes.
 - Depression can be caused due to overweighted expectations and underweghted new information.
 This results in a semi-permanent lock-in of the existing world model, leading us to continue with depresive behaviors.

 ## The Bayesian Brain: The Active Inference Theory for the Brain